 Concurrently we’re coding the drivers, there is plenty of time for that while the 3D printer is churning out the prototypes, those take 6-12 hours.
 The chipset we selected is the Arduino because of the number of switch inputs and analog inputs for joysticks which is what the throttles really are, from the software perspective.
 On TV someone would have it working in 10 minutes…it doesn’t work that way in real life.
 The good news is we have the baseline code working so now it is a matter of integration with the hardware and putting the housing together.

-We hope before the GB to have included a few other features such as a key switch to start the engines as well as a blower switch.
+We hope before the Governing Board meeting to have included a few other features such as a key switch to start the engines as well as a blower switch.
 Our intent is to require the blower to be on before the key will start the engine.
 Also, a lanyard cutoff so the engine won’t start without it connected and it will shut down the engine if unplugged.
 None of these are big items but time is as always at a premium as the clock ticks down.

 The associated project mentioned earlier is to see if this MuVIT throttle could be made to work with the BSVT laptop software.
 With a little tweaking, it should.
 The code is slightly different in how it presents to the software but that should be able to be selected by a switch as to which protocol to use, so not a big deal from the user perspective.